dameesha13/ChallengeTestTask/README.md

 # UI Automation

-This project contains automated test cases for a Amazon.com site.
+This project contains automated test cases for an Amazon shopping site.

 #### **Technology Stack**